-Top 10 upcoming PC games exclusives not coming to consoles
+Top 10 upcoming PC-only games not coming to consoles

 Published By: Red Barrels

-Originally set to release this year, this one got pushed back to 2022 thanks to the COVID-19 pandemic.
+The Outlast Trials finally got an October 2022 release date.
 Set in the Cold War, The Outlast Trials is a first-person psychological horror survival video game prequel to Outlast 1 and 2.
 It was supposed to be released as a sort of DLC or expansion for Outlast 2, but was made into its own game instead.
 Described as a “TV series” by Red Barrels, we could expect the game to have some sort of episodic release or story structure, similar to the original Alan Wake and Life is Strange.
 In this game, you play as one of the test subjects of the Murkoff Corporation in a mysterious Cold War experiment.
 Would you be able to survive and make it out alive?

 Developed by: Demagog Studio